SaveWise

 Figma, Miro, Google Forms

-• Personalized Saving Goals: Provide users with the ability to set specific saving goals (e.g., saving for a vacation, emergency fund, etc.), track progress, and get advice based on their spending habits.
+Personalized Saving Goals: Users can set specific saving goals (e.g., vacation, emergency fund), track their progress, and receive advice based on their spending habits.

 Project Overview

-SaveWise is a budgeting platform that teaches young adults to budget and save money.
-The typical users are 19-30 years old, most of whom are college students or early-career professionals.
-The goal is to assist users in budgeting and saving money so that they can achieve their financial goals.
+SaveWise is a budgeting web app designed to help young adults learn to budget and save money effectively.
+The primary users are 19–30 years old, mostly college students and early-career professionals.
+The app aims to support users in managing their budgets and setting savings goals to reach important financial milestones.

 Problem